Do you know the nutritional composition of your pet’s food? Like, do you REALLY?

 To demonstrate this, I have shared the nutritional data from a recipe I wrote, which is below:

-The values here are taken from a recipe that features in my recipe pack for adult dogs.
-It has been formulated to meet or safely exceed the 2019 AAFCO nutritional requirements for maintenance in adult dogs, which is the same standard used by the commercial pet food industry in Australia (and much of the world) to prepare “complete and balanced” dog food (these values are also listed).
+The values here are taken from a recipe I wrote that has been formulated to meet or safely exceed the 2019 AAFCO nutritional requirements for maintenance in adult dogs, which is the same standard used by the commercial pet food industry in Australia (and much of the world) to prepare “complete and balanced” dog food (these values are also listed).
 I have created this using my experience of having written hundreds of balanced commercial recipes, and with the support of professional nutrition software made by leading animal nutrition researchers, drawing on data from the USDA food composition database, the Australian food composition database, laboratory testing data and independent peer reviewed research.

 I am not suggesting that these companies shouldn’t test their food.
 They absolutely should.
 I am saying they should make products that don’t require chemical testing in order to have any idea what their nutritional composition is.